benthepoet/express-graphql-ref/README.md

 # express-graphql-ref
-A reference GraphQL API build with Express.
+A reference GraphQL API built with Express.